1cbyc/SyntheticQuantEngine/docs/live_mt5.md

 # MT5 Live Loop (Preview)

-The original `mt5-trading/` folder contains a sprawling MT5 automation stack (multi-strategy bot, dashboards, risk controls).
-We’re carving out the reusable core and integrating it into `synthetic_quant_engine` so research, backtests, and live execution share the same code path.
+I integrrated a former project of mine that i used for multiple instruments.
+It initially contained a sprawling MT5 automation stack (multi-strategy bot, dashboards, risk controls).
+For now, I am carving out the reusable core and integrating it into `synthetic_quant_engine` so research, backtests, and live execution share the same code path.

 ## Components